jachin/beverages.cw/README.md

 ### start_date

 Limit the result set to scans that happened on or after this day.
+This will default to 2 weeks from today.

 **key**: `start_date`